jedrus2000/totra/README.md

 Usage
 -----
 __*Notice:*__
-*Application is still in planning area, commands, options etc. can change, and every* *TopTracker user is invited to post thoughts, wishes and participate in development*
+*Application is still in planning stage.
+Commands, options etc. can change, and every* *TopTracker user is invited to post thoughts, wishes and participate in development.*

 ```
    tottra activities [--format=<format>] [--projects=<projects>] [--workers=<workers>] --from=<from_date> [--to=<to_date>] [-l login] [-p password] [-o output_filename]